 In Step 3, you see a ball of dead skin and dirt; that is what you will see on yourself when you use CURE.

 What I like about CURE Natural Aqua Gel is how gentle it is on my face and body.
 Even though I use the Clarisonic around three to four times a week, I can still use CURE twice a week.
 I also enjoy using CURE to exfoliate my legs before I shave them and on my elbows because they can get a bit ashy.
+A strange way I use CURE is on my underarms.
+All deodorants irritate my underarms to the point where the area dries up and flakes but since I enjoy wearing sleeveless tops, I need smooth looking underarms.
+This gentle exfoliator helps remove the dead skin and leaves me with smooth looking pits (and everything else)!

 Not only does CURE always leave me with smooth skin, it also helps my skin emit this radiance.
 My skin literally glows like Mr. Clean's bald head and it feels squeaky clean without drying or irritating my skin beyond relief.
 It's gentle and more effective than any physical exfoliator that I have tried so far.